boulder-on/JPassport/README.md

   - Added ErrorCapture
   - Cleanup the code that writes a java class (PassportFactory.link_written())
   - Deprecated the proxy implementation
+  - Added support for arrays of structs > length 1
+  - Added support for arrays of pointers to structs.
 - 1.1.0-24
   - Add support for building classes with the Classfile API
 - 1.0.1-22